 Emotional States

-The Pathways describe the emotional quality of contact with tension in any given moment.
+The Pathways describe the emotional quality of one’s contact with tension in any given moment.

 They are not stages, levels, or routes toward a destination.